 Who does not want to smell like a fresh bouquet of flowers?
 Because flowers have such an appealing scent, they have inspired many fragrances across the globe --looking at you, Marc Jacobs.
 While the iconic Daisy line is probably one of the first florals on your mind, many others exist.
 In fact, floral scents comprise an entire fragrance industry subcategory.

 Some of the first fragrances were created by rubbing flowers against the skin so that the scent would linger.
 Between lilies, roses, daisies, orchids, and every other good-smelling flower imaginable, you can understand how these beauties have become a prevalent form of designer inspiration.

 Sweets and Fruits

 Sometimes found in men’s fragrances, notes of chocolate can produce a sweet, sensual aroma that designers often crave.
 Many designers have a vision of what they hope their fragrance will achieve.
-For those designers who are going for a sexy scent, chocolate is sometimes the note of choice.
-Aside from chocolate, other sweets have also been the key inspiration behind fragrance creation.
+For designers going for a sexy scent, chocolate is sometimes the note of choice.
+Aside from chocolate, other sweets have been the essential inspiration behind fragrance creation.
 For example, the fragrance pink sugar has been said to smell exactly like cotton candy; with a name like Pink Sugar, what else would we expect?
-Sweet treats have long been the inspiration for new scents, and this trend is expected to grow in the future.
+Sweet treats have long been the inspiration for new scents, and this trend will likely grow.

-Similar to sweets, a wide variety of fruits can be found across various different fragrances.
-Often times, fruity fragrances will mix several fruits together to create a unique smell perfect for the spring, and summertime.
+Similar to sweets, various fruits can be found in multiple fragrances.
+Often, fruity fragrances mix several fruits together to create a unique smell perfect for spring and summertime.